aanzo98/CIS-7-Fall-2018/Assignment 5.md

 a != dm + 1 | a cannot be odd, odd times odd = odd.
 Proof by contradiction.

-- If n = 25, 100, or 169, then n is a perfect square and is the sum of two perfect squares. n = 25|√25 = 5|5 x 5 = 25||√16 = 4|4 x 4 = 16|√9 = 3|3 x 3 = 9|16 + 9 = 25
+-If n = 25, 100, or 169, then n is a perfect square and is the sum of two perfect squares. n = 25|√25 = 5|5 x 5 = 25||√16 = 4|4 x 4 = 16|√9 = 3|3 x 3 = 9|16 + 9 = 25
 n = 100|√100 = 10|10 x 10 = 100||√64 = 8|8 x 8 = 64|√36 = 6|6 x 6 = 36| 64 + 36 = 100
 n = 169|√169 = 13|13 x 13 = 169||√144 = 12|12 x 12 = 144|√25 = 5|5 x 5 = 25| 144 + 25 = 169